joshuaebowling/node-web-scraper/book.md

 36 And Simon and those who were with him searched for him,
 36 Simón y sus compañeros salieron a buscarlo.
 37 and they found him and said to him, “Everyone is looking for you.”
-37 Por fin lo encontraron y le dijeron:
+37 Por fin lo encontraron y le dijeron: ―Todo el mundo te busca.
 38 And he said to them, “Let us go on to the next towns, that I may preach there also, for that is why I came out.”
-38 Jesús respondió:
+38 Jesús respondió: ―Vámonos de aquí a otras aldeas cercanas donde también pueda predicar; para esto he venido.
 39 And he went throughout all Galilee, preaching in their synagogues and casting out demons.
 39 Así que recorrió toda Galilea, predicando en las sinagogas y expulsando demonios.
 40 And a leper[h] came to him, imploring him, and kneeling said to him, “If you will, you can make me clean.”
-40 Un hombre que tenía lepra se le acercó, y de rodillas le suplicó:
+40 Un hombre que tenía lepra se le acercó, y de rodillas le suplicó: ―Si quieres, puedes limpiarme.
 41 Moved with pity, he stretched out his hand and touched him and said to him, “I will; be clean.”
-41 Movido a compasión, Jesús extendió la mano y tocó al hombre, diciéndole:
+41 Movido a compasión, Jesús extendió la mano y tocó al hombre, diciéndole: ―Sí, quiero. ¡Queda limpio!
 42 And immediately the leprosy left him, and he was made clean.
 42 Al instante se le quitó la lepra y quedó sano.[e]
 43 And Jesus[i] sternly charged him and sent him away at once,